fbpx

 “Really,” I told her.
 “But don’t just believe it because I say so.
 We believe it because Jesus told us.”

-I got ready to show her John 11 in the Bible, where Jesus says those who believe in him will never die, but she was already convinced and trotted off with a grin.
+I got ready to show her John 11 in the Bible, where Jesus says those who believe in Him will never die, but she was already convinced and trotted off with a grin.
 As she left me, I noticed I was shaking.

 Why was that?